 The STOP/DJVU ransomware first got attention in 2018 and has been attacking people worldwide since then.
 It is popular in software crack packages or adware bundles you can find on torrent sites and other platforms.

-Here is the spread path of stop/djvu ransomware:
+Here is the spreading path of stop/DjVu ransomware:

-Firstly, The STOP/DJVU ransomware moves fast and targets files like pdf, jpegs, doc, jpg, and many more.
+Firstly, The STOP/DJVU ransomware moves fast and targets files like office files, jpg, mp4 files, and many more.
 It doesn't encrypt the entire file, just about 5MB of the file.
 Once your files are subject to encryption, it updates the file with a .djvu extension.

 Lastly, you will have to buy the decryption key from the hackers to access your jpegs.